Diocese: Diocese of New York and New Jersey

-St Vladimir’s Church is located in Trenton, New Jersey, the capitol of New Jersey, approximately half way between New York City and Philadelphia.
+St Vladimir Orthodox Church is located at 812 Grand Street in Trenton, the capitol of New Jersey.
+We are approximately half way between New York City and Philadelphia.

-Take Rt 31 south to Rt 95 (towards Pennsylvania).
+Take Rt.
+31 south to Rt.
+95 (towards Pennsylvania).
 Just before the river, take Rt 29 south into Trenton.
-After passing the State House, look for Lalor St, which is the third light, and turn left onto Lalor St. When you see Gallagher’s on the right, take the first left, which is Dayton St. Just past the big middle school, turn right onto Grand St. The Church is at the next corner (Grand and Stanton).
+After passing the State House on the left and ball park on the right, continue toward the tunnel.
+The exit for Lalor Street is off to the right just before the tunnel.
+Continue up Lalor Street past the supermarket on your left.
+When you see Gallagher’s on the right, take the first left, which is Dayton St. Just past the big middle school, turn right onto Grand St. The Church is at the next corner (Grand and Stanton).